Henri de Toulouse-Lautrec: End of life

 By February 1899, Toulouse-Lautrec's alcoholism began to take its toll, and he collapsed from exhaustion.
-His family had him committed to Folie Saint-James, a sanatorium in Neuilly-sur-Seine for three months.
+His family had him committed to Folie Saint James, a sanatorium in Neuilly-sur-Seine for three months.
 While committed, he drew 39 circus portraits.
 After his release, he returned to the Paris studio and travelled throughout France.
 Both his physical and mental health began to decline due to alcoholism and syphilis.

-In March 1901, a stroke left Lautrec paralyzed from the legs down and confined him to a wheelchair.
-On August 15, 1901, while in Taussat, he suffered a stroke which left him hemiplegic.
+In March 1901, a stroke left Lautrec paralysed from the legs down and confined him to a wheelchair.
+On 15 August 1901, whilst in Taussat, he suffered a stroke which left him hemiplegic.
 On 9 September 1901, at the age of 36, Toulouse-Lautrec died from complications due to alcoholism and syphilis at his mother's estate, Château Malromé, in Saint-André-du-Bois.
-He is buried in Cimetière de Verdelais, Gironde, a few kilometres from the estate.
+He is buried in Verdelais Cemetery, Gironde, a few kilometres from the estate.
 Toulouse-Lautrec's last words reportedly were "Le vieux con!" ("The old fool!"), his goodbye to his father, who was killing a fly over his son's deathbed.

 After Toulouse-Lautrec's death, his mother, Comtesse Adèle de Toulouse-Lautrec-Montfa, and his art dealer, Maurice Joyant, continued promoting his artwork.
 His mother contributed funds for a museum to be created in Albi, his birthplace, to show his works.
 The Musée Toulouse-Lautrec owns the most extensive collection of his works.

-Art
+Artworks

-At the Moulin Rouge, 1892, Art Institute of Chicago.
-Self-portrait in the crowd (background center).
+At the Moulin Rouge (1892), Art Institute of Chicago.
+Self-portrait in the crowd (background centre).